F-Gray/QCCSRC/README.md

 #### 4. Grid Transformations

-A useful capability of the <i>Grid</i> class is the ability to perform coarsegraining operations, extract subgrids and perform inversions in Cartesian directions.
+A useful capability of the `Grid` class is the ability to perform coarsegraining operations, extract subgrids and perform inversions in Cartesian directions.
 In this example, we read in a grid from a file, and scale the image down.

 ```C++
 int main(){